Skip to content

 Warning

 These methods have been used successfully with many Debian-based systems.
 However, you still use this at your own risk.
-We recommend either creating a backup image of your SD card before proceeding, or begin with a baseline setup that you can easily recreate if needed.
+Best advice is to either create a backup image of your SD card before proceeding, or begin with a baseline setup that you can easily recreate if needed.

-After we've enabled minwrite we'll look at a technique to evaluate its effectiveness.
+After you've enabled minwrite we'll look at a technique to evaluate its effectiveness.

 Quick install